Rubbish Clearance & Bulky Waste Collection Windsor, Maidenhead and Surrey

 Local skip hire companies

-Assuming you have a car and can fit your junk in it and have the time and muscles to do it, then you can always take bulky rubbish to your local tip aka HWRC or a Civic Amenity Site and dispose of it for free.
+Council tips (aka HWRC or a Civic Amenity Site) are great places to dispose of household waste for free.
+However, this is assuming you have a car and can fit your junk in it and have the time and muscles to do it.
 There are plenty of HWRC’s in the Surrey region.
 Below is a map showing nearest household waste recycling centres for Surrey residents.

 Map of Windsor, Maidenhead and Surrey tips